 We tend to wait to make changes until the beginning of something new:

 I’ll make a budget on the 1st of the month.

 Bob Goff, the best-selling author of the book Love Does and founder of the organization with the same name, quits something every Thursday.
 Most of the time, it’s small stuff, but some days he decides to quit big things just because it’s Thursday.

 What a radical way of living!
 Bob doesn’t wait for some external force to signal him to make a change, he’s incorporated it into his weekly routine and life.
 Can you imagine just how freeing this could be?
 You wouldn’t be able to get stuck in a rut if you made it a life habit to quit things regularly.
 It’s hard to continue on with certain unhealthy patterns of behavior just because “that’s what I do” or “it’s what we’ve always done” when you have this thought of change on the brain.

 While I’m not advocating that we all need to quit something each Thursday (if you want to, have at it!), I just want us to quit something this Thursday.
 It’s the middle of the week, the middle of the month, and it’s right before the holidays, which means, according to culture and how we normally think about change, it’s an awful time to quit something.
 But I think that is what makes it a great idea!

 Maybe you’ll quit something small like biting your nails or whistling while you work.

-Maybe it’s something a little bigger like picking up a book instead of watching your 5th hour of your favorite show.
+Maybe it’s something a little bigger like picking up a book instead of watching the 5th hour of your favorite show.